hossammedhat81/hossammedhat81/README.md

 ## 🎯 About Me

 **Junior Machine Learning Engineer** and **Data Scientist** at **Mansoura University** with a passion for building intelligent systems and extracting actionable insights from data.
-I specialize in developing end-to-end ML pipelines, predictive models, and AI-powered solutions that drive real-world impact.
+I specialize in developing end-to-end machine learning solutions, predictive analytics, and AI-driven applications.

 ```python
 class HossamMedhat: